betstick/cfromreader/README.md

 # C++ FromSoftware Data Reader
-A simple library based on JKAnderson's SoulsTemplates.
-Link: https://github.com/JKAnderson/ Written in C++ as a read only, minimal, little endian, speed focused, Assimp compatible layer of sorts.
-If you're looking for a more fleshed out tool, go check out SoulsFormats instead.
-It's made by JKAnderson and is able to read/write data in the original formats and has more features.
-This project is not meant to be a full scope utility, it's purely meant for real time reading in C++ projects.
+A read only library for Souls game file formats.
+The scope for the library is limited to being read only, little endian, and Souls games only.
+It is intended for use as a layer for/like Assimp.
+For more fleshed out and featureful tools, check out the credits.
+There's read/write support, map editors, full libraries, and more.
+The code here wouldn't have been possible without those other tools and libraries.

 ## Validation
 This repo comes with a test.cpp file that you can build and use to test files.